This information is intended for use by health professionals

 Excipients in the formulation

-This product contains hydroxybenzoates.
-These may cause allergic reactions (possibly delayed).
-The product also contains sucrose (3g per 5ml dose) and sorbitol.
-This should be taken into account in patients with diabetes mellitus.
-Patients with rare hereditary problems of fructose intolerance, glucose-galactose malabsorption or sucrase-isomaltase insufficiency should not take this medicine.
+• Sucrose (3g per 5ml dose).
+Patients with rare hereditary problems of fructose intolerance, glucose-galactose malabsorption or sucrose-isomaltase insufficiency should not take this medicine.

 The hepatotoxicity of Paracetamol, particularly after overdosage, may be increased by drugs which induce liver microsomal enzymes such as barbiturates, tricyclic antidepressants, and alcohol.